Click your language to read:

-- Jorn Bettin, New Zealand, is a partner and founder at S23M, an employee owned creativity and innovation consulting practice operating in Australasia and Europe, and he enjoys catalysing further NeurodiVentures.
+- Jorn Bettin, New Zealand, is a partner and founder at S23M, an employee owned creativity and innovation consulting practice operating in Australasia and Europe, who enjoys catalysing further NeurodiVentures.
 He is a co-organiser of the unConference on Interdisciplinary Innovation and Collaboration (CIIC), and a pioneer of model driven knowledge engineering.

 - Judy Singer, Australia, is a sociologist who coined the term neurodiversity in her thesis in 1998, and is the originator of the neurodiversity movement.